ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 Communities
 -----------

-The **Communities** section allows you to manage the test bed's communities.
+The **Communities** section allows you to manage the Test Bed's communities.
 Existing communities are presented in a table with a row per community.

 .. figure:: ../screenshots/admin_community_communities.PNG